Aida-Enna/ParseInstance-MiniGraph/README.md

 This was an idea that came about while working on PSO2ACT v2 and wanted to make the graph be separate and "perhaps an overlay type program would be nice..." and that brought forth this... abomination... :x
 Thanks to Variant for the PSO2 Damage Plugin since none of this would exist without that in the first place.

+## WARNING! - WARNING! - WARNING!
+Please note that using this kinds of programs actually violate's PSO2's terms of services and according to them, it is a bannable offense, so please use this responsibly.
+We're all here to have fun, right?
+To improve our gameplay and experience but most important of all, to have fun so please use this responsibly!
+Thanks!

+## MIT License

+**Copyright (c) 2020 Maemi Aenia**

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ### Installation :

 Put the following files in the same folder/directory :